How Does Storytelling Fit into High School Curriculum?

 I tell stories as they were once told in villages and by story collectors throughout the early centuries, long before television, computers and technology came into our world.

-These stories travelled with the storyteller and were delivered, often with musical accompaniment, to kings and queens, dignitaries, and to people in markets and courtyards; in the dark around fires or candles, and were heard in several countries around the world.
+These stories traveled with the storyteller and were delivered, often with musical accompaniment, to kings and queens, dignitaries, and to people in markets and courtyards; in the dark around fires or candles, and were heard in several countries around the world.

 Bringing a storyteller to your classroom helps infuse your curriculum with the inspiration and creative mindset of the arts, while addressing complex themes, dramatic historical events, and exciting narratives.